19-20 School Year

 - Provide and participate in culturally relevant professional development for school leaders, family, and staff designed to increase their skill level in developing equitable academic, social, and emotional supports for students

-- Work with building teams designated to analyze academic, behavior, and attendance data to develop action plans to ensure the use of equitable academic and social-emotional supports for all students
+- Work with building teams designated to analyze academic, behavior, and attendance data to develop action plans to ensure the use of equitable academic and social-emotional supports for special education students

 - Work with building teams to analyze academic, behavior, and attendance data through a cultural lens (factors involving racial, gender, socioeconomic, etc.) to provide accurate consultation and develop action plans to ensure educational equity for all students and make appropriate and achievable goals toward eliminating the achievement gap.

 - Provide individualized student/family services and resources for special education.

 - Bachelors of Art or Science (Education, Social Work, Sociology) or experience of 7+ years working in similar position

 - Experience working in K-12 systems and a demonstrated history of advocating for racial equity with proven results

 - Demonstrated experience in working with racial, ethnic, students of color, international and domestic students, low income students and Special Education students